WWE News: Champion Gets Into Unexpected Exchange With Police Officers

 In the video, the officers pulled R-Truth over and agreed to let him off if he took a picture with him.
 After grabbing his title and posing for the photo, however, a referee emerged from the squad car and one of the officers rolled him up in a pinning position.
 Fortunately for the champ, though, he managed to kick out at the two and drive away to safety.

-This incident is one of several where the 24/7 Championship has been contested for outside of a WWE arena.
+This incident is one of several where the 24/7 Championship has been contested outside of a WWE arena.
 As The Inquisitr recently reported last month, R-Truth won the title from Elias at a Fox Founders’ Day event, which was being held in preparation for SmackDown Live‘s move to the network next month.

 Fox host Rob Stone also briefly held the championship at the event, which just goes to show that anyone can win this title should they come into contact with the champ and there’s a referee nearby.